 Let’s talk about this gorgeous, all natural avocado dye for a second, shall we?

 The water will reduce quite a lot, depending on your stove settings (make sure you keep an eye on it) and will turn into this truly amazing blush pink color!
-The more you simmer the liquid, the more reduced and more intense the color will be!
-Its like MAGIC! 🙂 You can prepare some test paper to dip into the avocado dye while it is simmering.
-I did that after about half an hour, then decided to let it simmer for another 15-30 minutes.
+The more you simmer the liquid in the dye pot, the more reduced and more intense the color will be!
+Its like MAGIC!
+You can prepare some test paper to dip into the avocado dye bath while it is simmering.
+I did that after about half an hour, then decided to let it simmer for a longer amount of time, I let it cook for another 15-30 minutes.
 Test things as you go and when you reach the color you want, you can take the avocado dye from the stove, let it cool, strain it and then use it.
 You could also leave the avocado scraps into the pot overnight, to get a more intense dye, then strain it and use it.

 TIPS & TRICKS: